AlibabaCloudDocs/mongodb/intl.en-US/User Guide/Instance management/Changing Instance Configuration/Change the configuration of a sharded cluster instance.md

 -   To ensure data security, you can add shard nodes but cannot delete them.
 -   When you change the configuration of a shard node, the new storage space must be larger than the storage space occupied by the current shard node.
--   If the billing method is subscription, you can only upgrade the configuration.

-    **Note:** You can use other methods to downgrade the configuration.
-For more information, see [Configuration change overview](/intl.en-US/User Guide/Instance management/Changing Instance Configuration/Configuration change overview.md).

 -   You cannot change the instance type or storage engine of a sharded cluster instance.
 Creating a new instance will cause a long-period shutdown and have a great impact on the business.
 Therefore, we do not recommend this method.

 ## Billing rules